jappeace/jappeaceApplication/content/learned-aruba-rental.md

 The entire house is now in this scaffolding wood stile, giving a robust and cozy style.

-I also learned that people who are good at one job, may suck if you let them do a slightly different job.
-For example the guy who put in the tiles and build the wall (Cesar) and the tiling around the pool.
-Both great jobs, but then I let him install a shower, and he sort of flipped around the faucet upside down.
-It's still in this awkward position.
-It's rather annoying because they'll say they can do it, even though it maybe their first time.

 I'm not sure if it was financially worth it.
 My intuition says yes, I ran trough the numbers I need